Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 Alt wall can be used for etching, and indicators like cracks.
 Dark floor can be used in corners, further away from the path.
 Planks will (almost) always be planks, for things like bridges.
 Bricks can be used to indicate a more solid part.
 The alt path can be used to surround the path, to make it blend in a bit more.
 Water can be used as the themed liquid.
+If you want themed leaves, use 'processor_block_6_glass', which will often be turned into leaves.
+If you always want leaves, use a custom processor block family.

 The specific blocks have a suffix like: `processor_block_1_slab`.
 Every family of processor blocks contains: